Department of Health

 Permission to treat an opioid-dependent person

-Approved medical practitioners or nurse practitioners need to apply for a permit to treat an opioid-dependent person with methadone or buprenorphine by submitting the relevant form at Online forms – drugs and poisons regulation.
+Approved medical practitioners or nurse practitioners need to apply for a permit to treat an opioid-dependent person with methadone or buprenorphine by submitting the following application form at Online forms – drugs and poisons regulation.

 Approval for pharmacotherapy prescribing or supply